GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Improvements in the close-encounter integration and high-resolution simulations

-In the following section we describe the updates to the close encounter integration routines.
-First, it includes new parallelization schemes for the Bulirsch-Stoer kernels, which allow us to integrate much larger close encounter groups.
-Second, we introduce a hierarchical method which uses multiple changeover functions, because it is able to integrate large close encounter groups much more efficiently.
+In the following section, we describe the updates to the close-encounter integration routines.
+First, it includes new parallelization schemes for the Bulirsch-Stoer kernels, which allow us to integrate much larger close-encounter groups.
+Second, we introduce a hierarchical method that uses multiple changeover functions, because it is able to integrate large close-encounter groups much more efficiently.
 We demonstrate how this new method can increase the computational speed significantly.